easygsea/panelGC/README.md

 - --failure_gc: Coverage fold change failure threshold at the GC anchor.
 Should be > 0.
 Default: 1.5
 - --draw_trend: Boolean parameter to determine whether to generate trend visualization.
 Default: false
 - --show_sample_names: Boolean parameter to determine whether to sample names in trend visualization.
 Default: true
+- --publish_bam_files: Boolean parameter to determine whether to publish converted BAM files in the output directory when input files are in CRAM format.
+Default: false

 ## Memory Requirements
 The bedtools_coverage process in panelGC is configured to use a maximum of 4 forks (panelGC.nf, line 130), as it typically requires around ~15GB per fork.
 It's important to note that users with less than 100GB of memory may need to decrease the number of forks, while those with more than 100GB can consider increasing it for potentially better performance.